todd-herbert/heltec-eink-modules/docs/API.md

 Rotate future drawing operations by a multiple of 90 degrees.

 Because of a hardware limitation, window width (or height, if you are using a landscape rotation) is always a multiple of 8.
 If you are using a window, your window's width will be automatically rounded up to the nearest multiple.
-For your convenience, these new "rounded up" dimensions are available through the `.bounds.window` feature.
+For your convenience, these new "rounded up" dimensions are available through the `.window` feature.
 In this way, you can draw your graphics to cover the slightly expanded window, and work around the limitation.
 Note that the window will never "round down"; your originally requested region will always fit within the window provided.

 #### Syntax